-Configuration Criteria Remarks cis / trans Similarity of groups If the two similar groups are on same side of restricted bond the configuration is cis otherwise trans.
-E/Z Seniority of groups If the two senior groups are on same side of restricted bond the configuration is $Z (Z = zusammen = together)$ otherwise E (E = entgegen = opposite).
+Configuration Criteria Remarks cis / trans Similarity If the two similar groups are on same side of restricted bond of groups the configuration is cis otherwise trans.
+If the two senior groups are on same side of restricted bond E/Z Seniority the configuration is Z (Z = zusammen = together) otherwise of groups E (E = entgegen = opposite).